google/nitroml/examples/README.md

 ## Run Nitroml on the Cloud with KubeFlow

-- Open the jupyter notebook `nitroml_kubeflow.ipynb`
+- Open the jupyter notebook `nitroml_kubeflow.ipynb`.
+Be sure to update the `ENDPOINT` in the notebook.
 - Update the `GCP_BUCKET_NAME` in `examples/config.py` based on your Google Cloud Project.